Burns Night traditions can vary from household to household. But what makes the event truly Scottish?

 Because no matter where you’re from, you can enjoy Burns Night like a true Scotsman.

-In fact, the Scottish would be honoured if you celebrated Burns Night like a true Scotsman.
+In fact, the people of Scotland would be honoured if you celebrated Burns Night like a true Scotsman.

-So, read this guide and learn how to have an amazing Burns Night.
+So, read this helpful guide and learn how to have an amazing Burns Night full of honorary traditions.

-And at Rabbie’s, we especially love this celebration.
-In 1993, we named ourselves ‘Rabbie’s’ because we believed the poet was good at a lot of the things we do: storytelling, travelling, being overly romantic about places, and enjoying ourselves.
+And at Rabbie’s, we especially love this tradition of celebrating Burns Night.
+In 1993, we named ourselves ‘Rabbie’s’ because we believed the poet was good at a lot of the things we do: storytelling, travelling, being overly romantic about places and enjoying ourselves.

 And it’s the same with Burns Night.
 You’ll avoid humiliation by having a few things to say when a tartan-clad MacStuart asks you ‘what ye know about Burns?’.

-So, here are some quick facts about Robert Burns.
+So, here are some quick facts about Robert Burns that you may want to remember.

 O my Luve's like a red, red rose,